MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/flw-trial.md

 The Frontline Trial lasts for 90 days.

 **What should administrators do at the end of the 90-day Frontline Trial experience?** <br>
 At the end of the 90-day trial, you'll need to check with your users to see who needs to continue with a paid license.
-Then you'll need to [Upgrade your users](#upgrade-users-from-frontline-trial)
+Then you'll need to [Upgrade your users](#upgrade-users-from-frontline-trial).

 **What happens if the user who started the trial leaves your organization?** <br>
 You as admin will need to monitor the trial for the rest of the 90-day period, and upgrade to paid licenses for users who need them when the trial ends.

 **What is the data retention policy?** <br>
-You can learn about data retention from the [Microsoft 365 subscription information](/microsoft-365/commerce/subscriptions/what-if-my-subscription-expires?)
+You can learn about data retention from the [Microsoft 365 subscription information](/microsoft-365/commerce/subscriptions/what-if-my-subscription-expires?).

 **What if a user encounters an error when starting the Frontline Trial?** <br>
 Make sure that your organization, the user starting the trial, and the users being added to the trial meet the [eligibility criteria](#eligibility).